 - Furthering any acts necessary to achieve the Trust's purpose, which shall be performed in accordance with the Trust Agreement, the Law, and the instructions generally issued by the competent authorities. - Managing and legally representing the Trust.
-The Trust Company shall inform to any third parties with whom it enters into legal acts or contracts in the Trust's name and behalf, that it does so in such capacity. - Executing best efforts placement contracts in connection with the Issuance Program's Tranches, with the placement agents appointed by the Advisory Committee. - 4.
-Issuing the Securities in furtherance of the Issuance Program, following the instructions provided under the Trust Agreement for the first Tranche and by the Advisory Committee for the following tranches, provided that they are framed within the guidelines foreseen for the Issuance Program under the Trust Agreement and the Prospectus.
+The Trust Company shall inform to any third parties with whom it enters into legal acts or contracts in the Trust's name and behalf, that it does so in such capacity. - 3.
+Executing best efforts placement contracts in connection with the Issuance Program's Tranches, with the placement agents appointed by the Advisory Committee. - Issuing the Securities in furtherance of the Issuance Program, following the instructions provided under the Trust Agreement for the first Tranche and by the Advisory Committee for the following tranches, provided that they are framed within the guidelines foreseen for the Issuance Program under the Trust Agreement and the Prospectus.

 - 5. Offering the Securities in the Primary Market through the placement agents, in accordance with Decree 2555; - 6.
 Entering into a Depository and Management Contract with DECEVAL, for the custody and management of the Issuance Program. - 7.
 Processing the Securities' early registration with the Securities and Issuers National Registry. - 8.
 Managing the Trust's Permitted Investments.
 For these purposes, the Trust Company will enter into a Real Estate Management Agreement with the Manager or the real estate Manager designated by the Investors General Assembly, if an early termination of the Real Estate Management Agreement takes place. - 9. after the first Tranche is placed, entering into and executing the Lease and Purchase and Sale Agreements provided for in Annex No. 4 to the Trust Agreement and, with respect to the other Tranches, entering into and executing the Promise of Purchase and Sale, Purchase and Sale, and Lease Agreements directed by the Manager or the Advisory Committee. - 10.
 Allocating the resources received from the first Tranche's placement to the purpose stated in subparagraph 1.2 of this Prospectus and allocating the resources received from the other Tranches' placement in accordance with the Trust Agreement, the Prospectus, and the Advisory Committee's instructions. - 11.
 Investing PEI's resources in accordance with the Investment Policy under this Prospectus, the Trust Agreement, and the Advisory Committee's instructions. - 12.
-Reimbursing to the Trustor one million pesos (COP 1,000,000), upon the Trust's liquidation. - 13.
-Timely paying to Centro Rural Sofia Koppel de Pardo or to whomever corresponds, the Foundation Benefit. - 14.
-Paying to the Investors, through DECEVAL, the Distributable Returns provided for in this Prospectus and the Trust Agreement. - 15.
-Paying to the Investors, through DECEVAL, whatever they're due for the redemption and reacquisition of the Securities. - 16.
-Maintaining the Trust's assets and resources separate from its own assets and resources, as well as from any others that the Trust Company manages for third parties.
+Reimbursing to the Trustor one million pesos (COP 1,000,000), upon the Trust's liquidation.